Eggshell: Pharmaceuticals

-Food industry
+Food

 Recent applications of eggshells include producing calcium lactate as a firming agent, a flavor enhancer, a leavening agent, a nutrient supplement, a stabilizer, and thickener.
 Eggshells are also used as a calcium supplement in orange juice.

-Other uses
+Other

 Eggshells have been incorporated into fertilizers as a soil conditioner.
 They have also been used as a supplement to animal feed.
 More recently the egg calcium carbonate particles have been used as coating pigments for ink-jet printing.
 Powdered eggshells are also used in making paper pulp.
 Recently eggshell waste has been used as a low cost catalyst for biodiesel production.
 Chicken eggshells have been additionally incorporated as a calcium precursor into the synthesis of calcium-based metal-organic frameworks (MOFs).

 Recently, researchers have utilized chicken eggshells as a biofiller with a conducting polymer to enhance its sensing properties.
 Typically, eggshells were used as biofiller in polyaniline matrix to detect ammonia gas.
 The optimum ratio between eggshells and polyaniline could enhance this sensor measurement.

+Ostrich eggshells have been used by Sub Saharan hunter-gathers.
+For instance the Juǀʼhoansi have used them to carry water and create beads from them.